sedyh/mizu/README.md

     v.Pos.Y += v.Vel.M
 }

-// When you need many different sets of components
+// When you need many sets of components
 // in one system, you can use the views type Render struct {}